Philippines 13(a) Marriage Visa: Requirements, Process, and What Happens After Approval

 Step 1: Confirm Your Entry Status

 Your current Philippine visa must be valid on the day you file.
 The BI will not process a 13(a) conversion for a foreign national who has overstayed.
-If your tourist stamp is close to expiring, extend it at a BI office before filing.
+If you have overstayed or your tourist visa is close to expiring, resolve your status with the BI first.
+You can extend your tourist visa at a BI office before applying for the 13(a).

 NBI clearance becomes a checklist item only if the application is filed six months or more from your first arrival in the Philippines.
 The BI Clearance Certificate is a standard checklist item for every applicant.